Factors we consider when deciding to open an investigation, including how we detect and assess serious misconduct.

-When we start an FCA investigation
+When we start an investigation

-Not all breaches of our rules and requirements constitute serious misconduct and may be addressed using other tools available to us without the need for enforcement action.
+Not all breaches of our rules and requirements constitute serious misconduct.
+They may be addressed using other tools available to us without the need for enforcement action.

-A flowchart showing the process of a typical FCA enforcement case can be found in the Enforcement Information Guide.
+A flowchart showing the process of a typical enforcement case can be found in the Enforcement Information Guide.

 How we detect serious misconduct

-We detect potential serious misconduct through work carried out by our Market Oversight, Supervision, Authorisation and Competition Divisions, and our financial crime, intelligence and whistleblowing teams.
-We also collaborate with other regulators and law enforcement agencies, both in the UK and overseas.
+We detect potential serious misconduct through work carried out by our Market Oversight, Supervision, Authorisation and Competition Divisions, and our Financial Crime, Intelligence and Whistleblowing teams.

 How we assess serious misconduct

-- The nature and severity of the actual and potential harm arising from the suspected misconduct.
-This could include the extent to which the suspected misconduct has or may affect consumers, markets or firms if we do not take action.
+- the nature and severity of the actual and potential harm arising from the suspected misconduct.
+This could include the extent to which the suspected misconduct has or may affect consumers, markets or firms if we do not take action

-- Whether the suspected misconduct has potentially wider or broader implications, and in particular whether vulnerable customers appear to have been exploited.
-A vulnerable consumer is someone who, due to their personal circumstances, is especially susceptible to detriment, particularly when a firm is not acting with appropriate levels of care.
+- whether the suspected misconduct has potentially wider or broader implications, and in particular whether vulnerable customers appear to have been exploited.
+A vulnerable consumer is someone who, due to their personal circumstances, is especially susceptible to detriment, particularly when a firm is not acting with appropriate levels of care

-- The extent to which the suspected misconduct may have involved any lack of fitness or propriety.
+- the extent to which the suspected misconduct may have involved any lack of fitness or propriety

-- The public interest in investigating the matter.
+- the public interest in investigating the matter